18th International Congress on Quantum Chemistry

 | Schedule

 The Quantum Advantage satellite meeting will have 2-3 sessions of talks and a panel discussion.
-Additional scheduling details will be available soon!

 | Organizers